sxu2583/IAMDinosaur/README.md

 There are a few files in the project:

-- `index.js`: It tight all things together.
+- `index.js`: It ties all things together.

 - `Scanner.js`: Basic abstraction layer above RobotJs library that reads the screen like ray tracing.
 Also have some utilities functions.